openstack/watcher/doc/source/architecture.rst

 .. image:: ./images/sequence_create_and_launch_audit.png
    :width: 100%

+The :ref:`Administrator <administrator_definition>` also can specify type of Audit and interval (in case of CONTINUOUS type).
+There is two types of Audit:
+ONESHOT and CONTINUOUS.
+Oneshot Audit is launched once and if it succeeded executed new action plan list will be provided.
+Continuous Audit creates action plans with specified interval (in seconds); if action plan has been created, all previous action plans get CANCELLED state.

 A message is sent on the :ref:`AMQP bus <amqp_bus_definition>` which triggers the Audit in the
 :ref:`Watcher Decision Engine <watcher_decision_engine_definition>`: